ponthai/MessageScheduling/README.md

 # MessageScheduling
-+ This is repository of critical message scheduling for disaster response and recovery phases based on CrisisLexT6 (Crisislex.org)
-Collecting from Server-side proxy application.
++ This is repository of critical message scheduling for disaster response and recovery phases based on CrisisLexT6 (Crisislex.org) collecting from Server-side proxy application.

-+ It contain 6 crisis event below.
++ It contains 6 crisis event below.
   - 2012_Sandy_Hurricane,
   - 2013_Alberta_Floods,
   - 2013_Boston_Bombings,
   - 2013_Oklahoma_Tornado,
   - 2013_Queensland_Floods,
   - 2013_West_Texas_Explosion

++ Each event are tested with vary frequency from 100Msg. - 500Msg.

 + Each of testing will be generated the 2 csv. files that will include name
   - ReceiveTweets file { $ServerTime_ReceiveTweets_Msg.Frequency_$SchedulerName{F:R:P}.csv }